AdobeDocs/commerce-testing/src/pages/functional-testing-framework/credentials.md

 ## Configure File Storage

-The MFTF creates a sample file for credentials during [initial setup][]: `magento2/dev/tests/acceptance/.credentials.example`.
+MFTF creates a sample file for credentials during [initial setup][]: `magento2/dev/tests/acceptance/.credentials.example`.
 The file contains an example list of keys for fields that can require credentials.

 ### Create `.credentials`

-To make the MFTF process the file with credentials, in the command line, navigate to `magento2/dev/tests/acceptance/` and rename `.credentials.example` to `.credentials`.
+To make MFTF process the file with credentials, in the command line, navigate to `magento2/dev/tests/acceptance/` and rename `.credentials.example` to `.credentials`.

 ```bash
 cd dev/tests/acceptance/